-Any member of the student body, administration, faculty, and staff may file charges of misconduct with the VPAA.
-All charges must be submitted by completion of a Complaint Form to the VPAA within five (5) working days of the alleged misconduct, or from the date of discovery.
-If the VPAA determines the circumstances warrant it, the accused may be suspended pending review of the case.
+Any member of the student body, administration, faculty, and staff may file charges of misconduct with the Dean of Academics.
+All charges must be submitted by completion of a Complaint Form to the Dean of Academics within five (5) working days of the alleged misconduct, or from the date of discovery.
+If the Dean of Academics determines the circumstances warrant it, the accused may be suspended pending review of the case.
 Such suspensions will not exceed a reasonable time frame, and will only be imposed when the safety or ability to learn of others students is threatened.

-The VPAA may make a preliminary investigation to determine if the charges can be disposed of informally by mutual consent of all parties without the initiation of formal disciplinary proceedings.
-If this is inappropriate, or if informal negotiations fail, the VPAA will notify the student accused of the alleged misconduct in writing at least five (5) working days prior to any hearing.
-The VPAA does retain the option of referring the complaint to an outside agency for resolution, including law enforcement.
+The Dean of Academics may make a preliminary investigation to determine if the charges can be disposed of informally by mutual consent of all parties without the initiation of formal disciplinary proceedings.
+If this is inappropriate, or if informal negotiations fail, the Dean of Academics will notify the student accused of the alleged misconduct in writing at least five (5) working days prior to any hearing.
+The Dean of Academics does retain the option of referring the complaint to an outside agency for resolution, including law enforcement.